 Once you have selected an alert, the alert details pane will open, showing a timeline of activity and details that generated alerts, and eventually an Account takeover detection.

-In the Alert details pane, you can:
+In the Alert Details pane, you can:

 - Learn more about response options: This provides actions that you can take to secure your environment during an Account takeover.